tyoeer/Chaoshead/README.md

 ### Maintenance status

+Chaoshead is feature-complete enough to already be very useful when the Levelhead editor isn't enough.
+However, there's practically no active development of features anymore, even though there is always more neat stuff that can be added.
-There's practically no active development anymore, though if someone runs into a bug or has a very highly requested feature I'll try to fix/add that.
+Though if someone runs into a bug or has a very highly requested feature I'll try to fix/add that.
 I also still watch this repository and can be found in the BScotch Discord, so if there're any question please reach out to me.

 ### Installation